 It should be noted that the pension deficit figure has been specifically produced for the purpose of meeting IAS 19 disclosure requirements.
-The actuarial valuations take into account the appropriate employer rate and this, together with revenues generated from the investments, will be utilised to meet the Fund's commitments.
+The actuarial valuations take into account the ppropriate employer rate and this, together with revenues generated from the investments, will a utilised to meet the Fund's commitments. ı